Quality-Aware Image-Text Alignment for Opinion-Unaware Image Quality Assessment: Implementation Details

 \section{Implementation Details}

-\paragraph{Training details} We rely on a ResNet50 \cite{he2016deep} as the backbone for CLIP's image encoder.
+\tit{Training details} We rely on a ResNet50 \cite{he2016deep} as the backbone for CLIP's image encoder.
 Similar to \cite{wang2023exploring}, we remove the positional embedding from the encoder to make our model capable of taking images of any resolution as input.
 The dimension $d$ of CLIP's embedding space is 1024.
 Differently from \cite{srinath2024learning}, we do not train a projector head on top of CLIP's image encoder.
 We keep CLIP's text encoder frozen.
-We train our model for 10 epochs and we use early stopping based on validation performance to reduce the overall training time.
+We train our model for 10 epochs.
 We employ an AdamW \cite{loshchilov2017decoupled} optimizer with a weight decay and a learning rate of $1e\!-\!2$ and $1e\!-\!9$, respectively.
 During training, we use a patch size of 224 and a batch size of 16.
-We set the margins $\marginone$ in \cref{eq:loss_one} and $\margintwo$ in \cref{eq:loss_two,eq:loss_three} to $2.5e\!-\!3$ and $6.75e\!-\!2$, respectively.
-The loss weights $\lambdaone$, $\lambdatwo$ and $\lambdathree$ in \cref{eq:loss_final} are all equal to 1.
-We set the temperature hyperparameter $\tau$ in \cref{eq:inference} to 2.
+We set the margins $\marginone$ in Eq.
+1 and $\margintwo$ in Eq.
+2 and 3 to $2.5e\!-\!3$ and $6.75e\!-\!2$, respectively.
+The loss weights $\lambdaone$, $\lambdatwo$ and $\lambdathree$ in Eq.
+4 are all equal to 1.
+We set the temperature hyperparameter $\tau$ in Eq.
+5 to 2.
 At inference time, our model takes the whole image as input.

-\paragraph{Prompts} Following \cite{wu2023exploring, wu2023towardsrobust}, we employ multiple pairs of antonym prompts during training and inference.
+\tit{Prompts} Following \cite{wu2023exploring, wu2023towardsrobust}, we employ multiple pairs of antonym prompts during training and inference.
 In particular, we use: 1) \dquote{Good/Bad photo}; 2) \dquote{Good/Bad picture}; 3) \dquote{High-resolution/Low-resolution image}; 4) \dquote{High-quality/Low-quality image}; 5) \dquote{Sharp/Blurry image}; 6) \dquote{Sharp/Blurry edges}; 7) \dquote{Noise-free/Noisy image}.
 We average the similarities between the images and the pairs of prompts.